Flutterando/value_selectable/README.md

 This package includes two main classes:

 - `ValueSelector`: Computes a synchronous value based on a given scope.
-- `AsyncValueSelector`: Computes an asynchronous value based on a given scope.

 These classes allow you to create computed values that automatically update when their dependencies change, providing a reactive programming model similar to Recoil selectors.